JupiterOne-Archives/docs-old/faqs/faqs-aws.md

 ## I am using a powerful policy like AdministratorAccess in AWS, why can't I query on the resources it allows?

 The relationships in J1 are built between the entities as described in the environments.
-For example, the AdministratorAccess IAM policy in AWS is an `allow *:*` rule, therefore there's a relationship built directly from that aws_iam_policy entity to the aws_account entity.
+For example, the `AdministratorAccess` IAM policy in AWS has an `allow *:*` rule, therefore, a relationship is built directly from that `aws_iam_policy` entity to the `aws_account` entity.

-Similarly, if the policy states `allow s3:*`, the ALLOWS relationship in JupiterOne is built between the aws_iam_policy entity to the aws_s3 service entity.
+Similarly, if the policy states `allow s3:*`, the `ALLOWS` relationship in JupiterOne is built between the `aws_iam_policy` entity to the `aws_s3` service entity.
 This approach allows for simpler graph without thousands of connections from one entity to all other sub-entities that reside within an account or service.

 These conditions need to be taken into account at the query level.

-For example, to find AccessPolicies that allow access to s3 buckets, we should also check those that allow access to all resources in the s3 service and those that allow access to all services in the aws_account.
+For example, to find IAM policies that allow access to S3 buckets, we should also check those that allow access to all resources in the S3 service and those that allow access to all services in the AWS account.

 This is done simply as follows: